Skip to main content

 Exercise Group.

-Use the Law of Coines to solve each triangle.
-Express angless in degrees, rounded to one decimal and sides rounded to two decimals.
+Use the Law of Cosines to solve each triangle.
+Express angles in degrees rounded to one decimal and sides rounded to two decimals.

 9.